csc-training/geocomputing/snap/README.md

-# SNAP GPT in Puhti
+# SNAP GPT in Roihu

 Examples: